Garvil007/Automatic-Number-plate-text-extractor-with-flutter-and-their-alternatives/Readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under Garvil Shah.
 See the `LICENSE` file for details.